-Surgery isn’t an option for every horse owner, as it is expensive and can be emotionally draining, but if you do choose to go this route, here are a few things to be aware of during the process.
+Colic surgery isn’t an option for every horse owner, as it is expensive and can be emotionally draining, but if you do choose to go this route, here are a few commonly asked questions and things to be aware of during the process.

 There is no clear-cut guide as to which horses will make a full recovery after surgery, but horses under six months of age tend to have a lower survival rate because they are at a greater risk of developing adhesions.